Geological engineering: Education

 Post-secondary degrees in geological engineering are offered at various universities around the world but are concentrated primarily in North America.
 Geological engineers often obtain degrees that include courses in both geological or Earth sciences and engineering.
 To practice as a professional geological engineer, a bachelor's degree in a related discipline from an accredited institution is required.
 For certain positions, a Master’s or Doctorate degree in a related engineering discipline may be required.
 After obtaining these degrees, an individual who wishes to practice as a professional geological engineer must go through the process of becoming licensed by a professional association or regulatory body in their jurisdiction.

 Canadian institutions

-In Canada, 8 universities are accredited by Engineer’s Canada to offer undergraduate degrees in geological engineering.
+In Canada, 8 universities are accredited by Engineers Canada to offer undergraduate degrees in geological engineering.
 Many of these universities also offer graduate degree programs in geological engineering.
 These include: